MicrosoftDocs/learn/learn-pr/azure/publish-reusable-bicep-code-using-azure-pipelines/includes/5-design-pipeline-versioning-strategy.md

 When you start to publish reusable Bicep code, you probably use a manual approach.
 It's easy for you to determine which Bicep file you need to publish, and you probably have a manual process for incrementing the version number.

 When you automate the publishing process, you need to consider how to automate these steps.
-In this unit, you'll learn how to adopt a versioning system that communicates the changes you've made to your code.
+In this unit, you learn how to adopt a versioning system that communicates the changes you make to your code.
 You'll also learn how you can scope your pipelines to publish just the code that you expect.

 ## Version numbers